-- The opening available water determination (AWD) for domestic and stock (including subcategories and local water utility was the maximum permitted allocation of 100%. - The opening AWD for the specific purpose high security licence sub-categories of 'research' was the maximum permitted allocation of 100%. - The opening AWD for high security was 1 megalitres per share being the maximum permitted allocations. - General security access licences had a carryover of 25,355 megalitres into the reporting period, equating to 135% of issued share component for this category (in the Cudgegong). - General security access licence received an opening available water determination of 0 megalitres per share, with further announcements being made throughout the year reaching a cumulative total of 0.67 ML/share plus a spill allocation reset of 0.27 ML/share totalling an effective AWD of 1 ML/share by end of the reporting period.
-Carryover and AWD allocation as a proportion of share for the reporting period and historical water sharing plan management are illustrated in Figure 19.
+- The opening available water determination (AWD) for domestic and stock (including subcategories and local water utility was the maximum permitted allocation of 100%. - The opening AWD for the specific purpose high security licence sub-categories of 'research' was the maximum permitted allocation of 100%. - The opening AWD for high security was 1 megalitres per share being the maximum permitted allocations. - General security access licences had a carryover of 45,572 megalitres into the reporting period, equating to 244% of issued share component for this category (in the Cudgegong). - General security access licence received an opening available water determination of 0.4 megalitres per share, with a further announcement being made on 10 August 2022 of 0.6 megalitres per share bringing the cumulative total to 1 megalitres per share.
+A spill allocation reset

-- Supplementary licence holder received an AWD of 1 megalitre per share.
+- on 1 September 2022 had minimal impact on accounts as all accounts were already full.
+Carryover and AWD allocation as a proportion of share for the reporting period and historical water sharing plan management are illustrated in Figure 22. - Supplementary licence holder received an AWD of 1 megalitre per share.
 Each year of the plan this licence category has been granted an available water determination of 1 megalitre per share, however access to this water is contingent on high flow events available.
-Actual usage information against this category of licence is available in Note 20 of this GPWAR. - Total water availability4 was the highest since 2012-13 (Figure 20) - Spill allocation adjustments were applicable in the reporting period.
-Storage spill allocations adjustments occurred in 2010-11, 2011-12, 2016-17 and 2021-22 (full reset of allocation accounts to 1 megalitre per share).
+Actual usage information against this category of licence is available in Note 20 of this GPWAR. - Total water availability was the highest since 2012-13 (Figure 23) - Spill allocation adjustments were applicable in the reporting period.
+Storage spill allocations adjustments occurred in 2010-11, 2011-12, 2016-17, 2021-22 and 2022-23 (full reset of allocation accounts to 1 megalitre per share).
 Refer to Note 5 (detailed item notes) for more information on this accounting process.

-Figure 19: Incremental available water determination and carryover volumes for Cudgegong General Security as a proportion of share component
+Figure 22: Incremental available water determination and carryover volumes for Cudgegong General Security as a proportion of share component

-4 Supplementary licences have been excluded.
+&lt;sup>4 Supplementary licences have been excluded.
 Includes all access licences issues under the water sharing plan and therefore held environmental water.
 Includes credits and debits resulting from account spill reset (see disclosure note 5 for details).
 At the commencement of the water sharing plan (2004-05) water held in general security accounts was allowed to be brought forward as an opening balance.